-The Mimosa is a classic drink of any weekend brunch.
-A little orange juice and some champagne or Prosecco and you’ve got a citrusy and sweet cocktail that complements the saltiness of bacon or the syrup on your pancakes.
-As Montclair and its neighboring towns have no shortage of brunch spots, we’ve made a list of places in Montclair you can enjoy this classic morning drink all year -round.
+The Mimosa is a classic drink for any weekend brunch.
+A little orange juice and some champagne or Prosecco and you’ve got a citrusy and sweet cocktail that complements the saltiness of bacon or the syrup on your pancakes – or honestly, they’re good even without the noche.
+As Montclair and its neighboring towns have no shortage of brunch spots, we’ve rounded up a list of the best places to sip on this celebratory brunch fave.
+Read on for a list of places in Montclair you can enjoy mimosas.

 Cloverleaf Tavern | 395 Bloomfield Avenue, Caldwell

-Egan & sons sources from local farms and pastures specialize in a seasonal list of house-brewed ales and boasts thirty-four classic and craft brews on tap.
-This spot a fan favorite for good reason.
-Next time you stop by for brunch, don’t forget to order a mimosa!
+Egan + Sons sources from local farms and pastures that specialize in a seasonal list of house-brewed ales and boasts thirty-four classic and craft brews on tap.
+This spot is a fan favorite for good reason.
+Next time you stop by for brunch, don’t forget to order a mimosa.

 Read More: A Guide to the Best Margaritas in Montclair